inesiscosta/Go/README.md

 5. **Placing Stones**:
 - Players take turns to place stones on the board.
-- Use coordinates to specify where to place your stone (e.g., `D4`).
+- Use coordinates to specify where to place your stone (e.g. `D4`).

 7. **Objective**: Capture the opponent's stones by surrounding them.